MakE Your Space

 The developers navigating all of this successfully share one thing: they understand that the experience of a space is no longer a luxury add-on.
 It's a competitive asset.

-Every installation and experience is bespoke designed for the space to deliver on a specific set of outcomes — not just to look impressive in a rendering.
+Every installation and experience is bespoke designed for the space to deliver on a specific set of outcomes — not just to look impressive.

 Public Art & Percent-for-Art Commissions

-For developments navigating municipal art requirements, I convert compliance obligations into genuine competitive advantages.
-Rather than an uninspired bronze sculpture that satisfies the requirement and disappears into the background, I create signature works that become landmarks — giving a neighborhood something worth photographing, returning to, and talking about.
-Designed with community input where appropriate, these pieces build the kind of goodwill that protects projects and opens doors.
-Installations like the patio at The Middle East Nightclub in Cambridge’s Central Square services as an iconic landmark of the neighborhood and a popular Instagram photo hotspot.
+For developments navigating municipal art requirements, I convert compliance obligations into genuine competitive advantages — rather than an uninspired abstract sculpture that satisfies the requirement and disappears into the background, I create signature works that become landmarks and give a neighborhood something worth photographing, returning to, and talking about.
+Designed with community input where appropriate, these pieces build the kind of goodwill that protects projects, opens municipal doors, and generates the ESG narrative that increasingly matters to institutional investors and community stakeholders.
+The result is a percent-for-art spend that functions as a marketing asset rather than a line item.

 Pop-Up & Temporary Activations